heihaheihahello/lab-report2/index.md

 * ### **bug-fix-1**

-    1. The test file that caused bug is [this](https://heihaheihahello.github.io/lab-report2/test-file1.md):
+    1. This [test file](https://heihaheihahello.github.io/lab-report2/test-file1.md) caused bug has no links:

     ```
     # Title

     what ever text
     ```
-    > In this test file, there is no links.

     2. **Symptom**: The problematic output is:
     ![Image](1w.jpg)